files-ui/files-ui-react/future-features.md

 ## UTILS

 - custom icons
-- menu icon for FileItem
+- menu icon for FileItem ( FileOptions (menu collapsed from click in option icon) )
-- Outside actions or buttons for Dropzone
+- [DONE]: Outside actions or buttons for Dropzone
-- header and footer custom props
+- [WIP]:header and footer custom props
 - FileItem: checkbox support
-- FileItem: detect when width of image is greater than height or viceversa in order to decide the orientation
+- [DONE] FileItem: ( smart prop ) detect when width of image is greater than height or viceversa in order to decide the orientation

 ## Upload